 Amazon says, “Good Omens takes place in 2018 when the Apocalypse is near and Final Judgment is set to descend upon humanity.
 According to The Nice and Accurate Prophecies of Agnes Nutter Witch (the world’s only completely accurate book of prophecies), the world will end on a Saturday.
 Next Saturday, in fact.
 Just before dinner.”

-Check out this Amazon press release, for all the details.
+Check out this Prime Video press release, for all the details.

 Amazon Studios Greenlights Comedic Apocalyptic Limited Series Good Omens

 The six-part adaptation of Neil Gaiman’s and Terry Pratchett’s novel about a battle to stop the apocalypse will debut in 2018 on Prime Video in more than 200 countries and territories